 Just because it’s called a “dollar store” doesn’t mean you have to pay that much for everything you buy there.

 Some of the same money-saving moves that help you avoid paying full price elsewhere also work at major dollar-store chains like Dollar Tree.
 They sometimes also work at other dollar stores.

 Following are our top tips for paying less than a buck for dollar-store purchases — and for simply shopping smarter at these bargain havens.

 1. Compare unit prices

-Dollar stores are full of true bargains, as we detail in “21 Things You Should Always Buy at a Dollar Store.”
+Dollar stores are full of true bargains, as we detail in “21 of the Best Things to Buy at the Dollar Store.”
 But that doesn’t mean everything priced at $1 is a deal.